Gavin Smith (film studio executive): Disappearance

 Smith attended CinemaCon, the annual convention of the National Association of Theatre Owners in Las Vegas.
 Upon his return to the Los Angeles area, he went not to his West Hills home but, due to recent problems in his marriage, that of a female colleague and family friend who lived on Kellwood Court in nearby Oak Park.
 The Smith family says the overnight stay at Gavin's friend's home was planned.
-Recent marital difficulties had led Smith's son, Evan, to criticize his father for "leaving the family" in a since-deleted tweet two weeks earlier.
+Recent marital problems had led Smith's son, Evan, to criticize his father for "leaving the family" in a since-deleted tweet two weeks earlier.
 He reportedly stopped speaking to his father as well.
 Evan later denied his parents were separating, saying "they were just going through normal stuff couples go through."

-According to the friend Smith was staying with, the two were up watching television until sometime after 9 p.m.
+According to the friend whom Smith was staying with, the two were up watching television until sometime after 9 pm.
 When the friend went to bed, Smith told her he would be following shortly.
-Instead, around 10 p.m., he apparently got into his black 2000 Mercedes-Benz E420 with California license plate 6EKT044, and left.
+Instead, around 10 pm, he apparently got into his black 2000 Mercedes-Benz E420 with California license plate 6EKT044 and left.
 One report claims someone on the street actually saw the car as it departed.
-Lisa Smith, who had been busy attending to her ill mother, says she spoke with him during the day to arrange for him to pick up one of their other sons from school the morning of May 2.
+Lisa Smith, who had been busy attending to her ill mother, says she spoke with Gavin during the day to arrange for him to pick up one of their other sons from school the morning of May 2.

-His family agreed it was unlike Smith to leave the house in the late evening without plans to do so, or at least giving notice that the trip was unplanned.
-Their family friend reported that when she last saw Smith he was wearing the purple workout pants he had borrowed from Evan, with the intent of wearing them off to bed.
-This choice of clothing, they believe, makes it unlikely Smith's sudden departure was expected, or that he was going somewhere he anticipated being seen.
-Furthermore, that he had left his cellphone charger, a shaving kit, and other personal belongings at the Oak Park residence, likelihood loomed large Smith did not expect anything beyond an immediate return.
+His family agreed it was unlike Smith to leave the house in the late evening without plans to do so or at least giving notice that the trip was unplanned.
+Their family friend reported that when she last saw Smith he was wearing the purple workout pants he had borrowed from Evan with the intent of wearing them off to bed.
+This choice of clothing, they believe, makes it unlikely Smith's sudden departure was expected or that he was going somewhere he anticipated being seen.
+Furthermore, since he had left his cellphone charger, a shaving kit and other personal belongings at the Oak Park residence, likelihood loomed large that Smith didn’t expect anything beyond an immediate return.

-In May 2014, two years after Smith was last seen, law enforcement officials declared Smith dead and a judge issued a death certificate.
+In May 2014, two years after Smith was last seen, law enforcement officials declared Smith dead with a judge issuing a death certificate.
 His date of death was declared to have been the night he disappeared.
-"I think the idea of a person that goes missing out of nowhere is intriguing and tragic," said a spokesman for the LACSD.
+"I think the idea of a person who goes missing out of nowhere is intriguing and tragic," said a spokesman for the LACSD.